Data stored in Object Storage is automatically transferred to Archive Storage for retention and can be easily restored when needed.

 |---|---|

-| Filename | File name under version control |
+| filename | File name under version control |

-| Modification Date and Time | File’s modification date and time |
+| Modification date | File modification date and time |

 | Version ID | Version ID assigned to each individual file